How long it takes to learn Chinese?

 The Hanja script is pictographic.
 Instead of representing sounds, each sign means a notion.
 Thus, these symbols can be read or pronounced.

 Learning how to write and interpret Hanja characters with the help of Hanja workbooks is possible.
-So even if it’s just 20 minutes a day, get a workbook and practice daily.
+So even if it’s just 20 minutes daily, get a workbook and practice daily.

 (ii) Making use of Chinese entertainment